Why Do We Think Triton Is a Captured Moon?

 Triton’s Retrograde Orbit

 One of the primary reasons why scientists believe Triton is a captured moon lies in its unconventional orbit around Neptune.
 Unlike most moons that orbit their host planets in the same direction as the planet’s rotation (prograde motion), Triton orbits Neptune in the opposite direction (retrograde motion).
-This retrograde orbit is highly unusual and suggests that Triton did not form alongside Neptune but was captured from somewhere else.
-Recent simulations also suggest that Triton’s capture may have disrupted Neptune’s original satellite system and contributed to the loss or rearrangement of earlier moons.
+This retrograde orbit is highly unusual.
+Therefore, it suggests that Triton did not form alongside Neptune.
+Instead, it was captured from somewhere else.

 Unusual Composition

 Triton has a composition similar to Pluto and other objects in the Kuiper Belt, a region of the outer solar system beyond Neptune that contains many icy bodies.
-This composition is distinct from the larger moons of Neptune.
-Observations using advanced telescopes, including recent data from the James Webb Space Telescope, continue to support Triton’s similarities to Kuiper Belt objects, reinforcing its likely origin as one of them.
+Its surface contains nitrogen, methane, and carbon monoxide ices similar to those found on Pluto and other Kuiper Belt objects.
+Observations using advanced telescopes, including studies of Triton’s surface chemistry and atmosphere, continue to support its similarities to Kuiper Belt objects.
+Thus, this evidence reinforces its likely origin as one of them.

 How Was Triton Captured?

 The most likely current hypothesis is that the moon was originally part of a binary system with another object and was eventually captured by Neptune due to gravitational interactions.
 This is known as a three-body gravitational encounter.
 The binary system could have been similar to the one that currently exists between Pluto and Charon.
-Craig B. Agnor and Douglas P. Hamilton proposed this model in the early 2000s, and it remains a leading explanation as of 2025.
+Craig B. Agnor and Douglas P. Hamilton proposed this model in the early 2000s.
+It remains a leading explanation as of 2025.

 This capture was most likely very violent.
 Before Triton’s orbit stabilized, it probably collided with at least one other moon and caused collisions between other moons around Neptune.
-Raluca Rufu and Robin M. Canup (2017) proposed that Triton’s capture would have destabilized pre-existing moons, potentially triggering massive collisions and the creation of a debris disk.
-More recent models suggest it may have taken hundreds of millions of years for Triton’s orbit to fully stabilize.
+Raluca Rufu and Robin M. Canup (2017) proposed that Triton’s capture would have destabilized pre-existing moons.
+As a result, it potentially triggered massive collisions and the creation of a debris disk.

 Conclusion